starfruitcloud/digitwin/README.md

 [**🇨🇳 中文**](./README_zh.md) | [**🇬🇧English**](./README.md)

-`DC-SDK` is based on the open source project `Cesium` for the second development of two three-dimensional `WebGis` application framework , the framework optimizes the use of `Cesium` and adds some additional features , designed for developers to quickly build `WebGis` application.
+`DT-SDK` is based on the open source project `Cesium` for the second development of two three-dimensional `WebGis` application framework , the framework optimizes the use of `Cesium` and adds some additional features , designed for developers to quickly build `WebGis` application.

 ```warning
 Tips：This SDK is JS+GIS framework package.
 Developers need to have some front-end technology and GIS related technology